Constructing Raised Bed Gardens from Planks

 - Mark off the 4x8 site with stakes and string.

-- Remove any lawn grass or weeds (optionally you can just cover the ground with weed-control cloth).
+- Remove any lawn grass or weeds (optionally you can just

 - Loosen the soil and remove any remaining weed roots.

-- If your site isn't level, dig out the high edges of the space to prepare for the placement of the frame.
+- If your site isn't level, dig out the high edges of the

 4. Move the frame into place and level